FarcasterFaucet/frames/README.md

 Daily Participation: To claim your share of tokens, simply sign a transaction every day.
 This keeps you actively involved and tuned in to the latest updates and opportunities within our community.

-Built on Farecaster Protocol: Utilizing the robust and secure Farecaster Protocol, enhancing user experience and engagement.
+Built on Farcaster Protocol: Utilizing the robust and secure Farcaster Protocol, enhancing user experience and engagement.

 Community-Driven: empowers DAOs and organizations to create their own faucets, fostering a vibrant and engaged community.

 ## How It Works:

-Register: Need a valid Farecaster registered address and make sure to register for the faucet to start participating and become eligible for token claims.
+Register: Need a valid Farcaster registered address and make sure to register for the faucet to start participating and become eligible for token claims.

-Daily Claim: Sign a transaction every day thow our Farecaster Fauct frane to claim your percentage of tokens from the faucet.
+Daily Claim: Sign a transaction every day through our Farcaster Faucet frame to claim your percentage of tokens from the faucet.
 Consistent daily participation is key.

 Stay Engaged: By participating daily, you stay updated on the latest developments and opportunities within communities.